sheaves/sheaves.github.io/me.md

 My undergraduate and graduate studies were funded by the [A*STAR National Science Scholarship](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/national-science-scholarship-bs).

 ## Computational Social Science and NLP research
-At IHPC, I worked with an interdisciplinary group of social scientists, psychologists and engineers led by [Joe Simons].(https://sites.google.com/view/joe-simons/), on applications of NLP and LLMs to social media analytics, stance detection, and topic modelling.
+At IHPC, I worked with an interdisciplinary group of social scientists, psychologists and engineers led by [Joe Simons](https://sites.google.com/view/joe-simons/), on applications of NLP and LLMs to social media analytics, stance detection, and topic modeling.

 ### Social science papers
 - Understanding Challenges and Emotions of Informal Caregivers of General Older Adults and People With ADRD: Comparative Study
   *with Meng Xia Huang, Shirley Ho and Bryan Timothy*
   \[Journal of Medical Internet Research, to appear (2025)\]

 - Utilizing LLMs to conduct Thematic Analysis: A Case Study on Focus Groups Transcripts
   *with Prasanta Bhattacharya, Brandon Loh, Hui Si Oh, Siti Amelia Juraimi, Nandini Anant, Arunika Pillay, Mary F-F. Chong, Anna Fogel, Florence Sheen and Aimee E. Pink*
   \[in preparation\]

 - From traces to measures: LLMs as a tool for psychological measurement
   *with Joe Simons, Prasanta Bhattacharya, Brandon Loh and Wei Gao*
   \[[arXiv](https://arxiv.org/abs/2405.07447){:target="_blank"}\]

 ### Talks
 - *Applications of LLMs in Social Sciences*, [AI Wednesdays](https://go.gov.sg/aiweds){:target="_blank"} (Government-wide Community of Practice for Artificial Intelligence), Singapore (October 2024)

 - *An Introductory Workshop on using LLMs in Social Science*.
 [Summer Institute in Computational Social Science (SICSS)](https://sicss.io/2024/singapore/){:target="_blank"}, Singapore (June 2024).

 ## Mathematics research